 So, to start you take a pork roast.
 We’ve found that the bone really gives it a great flavor and I recommend it if you can find it but a regular loin roast is delicious too.

 Make a “rub”.
 Typically for pork roast I use cajun seasoning, onion powder, garlic powder, salt and pepper.
 I would recommend strongly that you not use fresh garlic.
 I know…it seems odd but it garlic cooked sous vide gives a very bitter taste.

-I have found them to be much better than other bags.
+I have found them to be much better than other bags, even the major brands.

 Make sure the seals go all the way through, and I typically double or seal the bag.
 If there’s some spices that interfere with getting a full seal across, the bag will get water in it and you will ruin your meat.
 With an expensive cut I double-bag.